 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.

 How quickly will I get my refund?

-Most refunds are sent within three weeks of the IRS receiving a tax return, but it can sometimes take longer, especially if you mail your return and opt to get your refund by check through the mail.
+Most refunds are sent within three weeks of the IRS receiving a tax filing, but it can sometimes take longer, especially if you mail your return or opt to get your refund by check through the mail.

 It’s been longer than 21 days since the IRS received my return and I haven’t gotten my refund.
 Why?

 Sometimes the IRS needs to manually review tax returns if they are incomplete, have errors, or if fraud is suspected.
 Also, if a taxpayer claims certain tax credits, such as the Earned Income Credit or Additional Child Tax Credit, his or her return may take longer to process.